tmikeschu/career-development-curriculum/module_three/job_search_strategies_i.md

 ## Objectives
 * Identify your top priorities in your job search during Module 4
-* Identify and plan with effective job search strategies
+* Identify and utilize effective job search strategies
-* Learn when to pivot strategies
 * Devise an action plan for Module 4 (you will use this plan when meeting with Meg)

 ## Deliverable